 Google is always trying to make its capability the best in the world.
-And recently it introduced a new version of sound search that is powered by the same technology as the Now Playing.
-Google introduces a new voice query feature, the Google music recognition that will help Google recognize music faster and accurate than ever before.
+And recently, it introduced a new version of sound search that is powered by the same technology as the Now Playing.
+Google introduces a new voice query feature, the Google music recognition that will help Google recognize music faster and more accurately than ever before.

 Last year Google Now Playing was launched on the Pixel 2 by Google to bring low-power, always-on music recognition to mobile devices with an aim to create a small, efficient music recognizer.
-It is made to run entirely on-device without an internet connection which requires a very small fingerprint for each track in the database.
+It is made to run entirely on-device without an internet connection, requiring a very small fingerprint for each track in the database.

 With Now Playing, we originally set out to use machine learning to create a robust audio fingerprint compact enough to run entirely on a phone.
 It turned out that we had, in fact, created a very good all-round audio fingerprinting system, and the ideas developed there carried over very well to the server-side Sound Search system, even though the challenges of Sound Search are quite different. – Google AI Blog